 At Sitaram, treatments like udwarthana (dry powder massage), classical virechana (detoxification), followed by vasti (medicated enemas), helps to control the variation in the thyroid secretions.
 Virechana is the best treatment for the thyroid as it helps remove the pitta dushti, does the Kapha chedana and effectively brings back the normal metabolism.
 Main Ayurveda herbs used for treating thyroid problems are Guggulu, Kanchanara, Punarnava etc.

 Diet for thyroid disease

-Reduce the intake of coffee, tea, chocolates, yoghurt, vinegar, meat etc.
+- Reduce the intake of coffee, tea, chocolates, yogurt, vinegar, meat etc.

 Estimated levels of TSH in adults are –

 |18–30 years||0.5–4.1 mU/L||< 0.5 mU/L||> 4.1 mU/L|

 |31–50 years||0.5–4.1 mU/L||< 0.5 mU/L||> 4.1 mU/L|

 |71–90 years||0.4–5.2 mU/L||< 0.4 mU/L||> 5.2 mU/L|